kubeshark/docs/src/pages/en/dns.md

 ![DNS Service Map](/dns-map.png)

-### DNS Payload Replay
+### DNS Stress Test

-Use **Kubeshark** stores the UDP traffic stream that includes the DNS traffic, it can be used to replay the traffic at the server destination.
+**Kubeshark** stores the UDP stream that includes the DNS traffic.
+The stream can be used to replay the traffic aimed at the server destination.

+When used with the **load testing** option, it can be used to stress test your DNS provider (e.g. kube-dns) and see where it scales or congests.

 ![DNS Replay](/dns-replay.png)

+To activate the stress test, put any number in the **replay count** and select the **Replay the UDP streams concurrently. (load testing)** option.